sharikul/Query.php/help/_query.md

 6. `order_by` (string) - The name of the column whose data should be used to order a set of records.
 7. `sort` (string) - The order that records should be displayed in.
 Defaults to **ASC** (ascending, old to new).
 Specify **DESC** to show records from new to old.
 8. `update` (array) - The columns whose value should be updated. **This should only be specified if the `action` is set to `UPDATE`.**
+9. `values` (array) - the values to be inserted into their respective columns.
+See the example below for a better understanding.
-9. `custom` (string) - The SQL code to be executed. **If this key is specified, do NOT provide any more keys, with the exception of `placeholders` if they are used in the query, as this could result in problems.**
+10. `custom` (string) - The SQL code to be executed. **If this key is specified, do NOT provide any more keys, with the exception of `placeholders` if they are used in the query, as this could result in problems.**

 **Example 1: Update columns**: